dgraph-io/dgraph-js/README.md

 provides two main ways to set data: JSON and RDF N-Quad.
 You can choose whichever way is convenient.

-We're going to use JSON.
-We define a person object to represent a person, serialize it as `Uint8Array` (or `base64`) and use it in `Mutation` object.
+We define a person object to represent a person and use it in a `Mutation` object.

 ```js
 // Create data.